 Opening a Virtual bank account using Payoneer post not only explains how to create a virtual bank account online but also how to open a virtual EU bank account, and make money with blogging, affiliate marketing, etc. Even make money online is a hot topic, as my keyword strategy, the post didn’t rank for any irrelevant keyword.

 As this long-tail keyword research strategy, after a few weeks, the blog post ranked for even a high competitive keyword “virtual us bank account” above the fold of Google SERP.
 Isn’t that cool?

 That boosted organic clicks/organic traffic by a whopping 400%…

 All of these results because of the proper long tail keyword selection strategy.
 Learn How I increased my blog traffic through optimizing existing keywords using GSC over here.

 No need to explain anymore that long-tail keywords drive a lot more niche-specific traffic.
 As you see in this image, long-tail keywords tend to have more specific traffic and so get higher conversion rates.

 As I said in the earlier example about the virtual bank account post, I am really careful about the keyword strategy that I use.
-I know irrelevant keywords could cause to decrease search traffic under the hood.
-That’s why I am happy the keywords that this post ranks on Google.
+I know irrelevant keywords could cause a decrease in search traffic under the hood.
+That’s why I am happy with the keywords that this post ranks on Google.

 Even google not indexing images keyword phrase isn’t an optimized keyword phrase, it’s relevant.
 So drive niche-targeted traffic.